mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Other ideation methods supported  GDPs

-Exploring the granular and grokkable nature of GDPs
+**Exploring the granular and grokkable nature of GDPs**

-Another example of ideation helped by GDPs is the following featuring Te and Da  - 10-15 mins transcribe in more detail.
+Another example of ideation helped by GDPs is the following example which shows Te and Da are creating a new tilemap for a maze game.
+Te is able to map existing knowledge of tools and home knowledge of the kid of game he is imagining to rapidly make revisions.

     They thinking of a feature – wrap around like Pac-man Da – Yeah we can do that.
 Save that for version 1.1